andrelbd1/research-edm-la/Systematic Mapping (Process).md

 - Dashboard fornecendo ao aluno um guideline de interação com o AVA (recursos e material do professor) podem influenciar no comportamento do aluno?
     - Esses guidelines podem melhorar os índices de notas satisfatórias, conclusão de curso e desistencia?

+- Which results related VLE logs analysis and student behavior and performance?
+- Which tools (e.g., dashboard) are used by instructors to analyze logs of student interactions with VLEs?

 ### Palavras-Chave
 - Q1: (education OR course OR MOOC OR "e-learning" OR teaching) AND (engagement OR behavior OR behaviour) AND (analysis OR analyses OR analytics OR analytic OR visualisation OR visualization OR "data mining")